 Leave unchecked for a private community site.
 Default is unchecked.

 While sample Facebook and Twitter configurations may exist and be selectable, for a production environment, it is necessary to create custom Facebook and Twitter applications.
 See Social Login with Facebook and Twitter.

 The tags which may be applied to community content are controlled by selecting Tag Namespaces previously defined through the Tagging Console.

 In addition, selecting tag namespaces for the community site limits the selection presented when defining catalogs and resources.
-See Tagging Enablement Resources for important information.

 The roles of community members are assigned with these settings.